SecretFox/DressingRoomTweaks/README.md

 **About: Unowned Colors Checkbox**
 When disabled Left/Right arrow keys will skip unowned colors.
 If there are no available colors then clothing won't be previewed.
 Keybinds can be disabled with `/option DRTweaks_keyboard false` chat command.

+**About: Idle animations**
+By default DRTweaks will disalbe idle animations while dressing room is open,this behaviour can be changed with `/option DRTweaks_DisableIdleAnimations` chat command.

 **Known Issues**
 * Combat stance can't be changed while dressing room is active